 Disruptus™ draws inspiration from the very important practice of ‘disruptive thinking’.
 Disruptive thinking is one of the most powerful ways to innovate.

-It has been used to create ideas and objects like digital music, camera phones, and car sharing programs.
+It has been used to create ideas and objects like digital music, and car sharing programs.

 Disruptive thinking is looking at an object or idea and coming up with an entirely different way to achieve the same end.